 Sam, an entrepreneur in Montreal, needed swift capital to finance an immediate buyout of a business partner.
 He accessed the required funds by borrowing against the cash value in his Whole Life Insurance Policy, which allowed him to handle the situation without pressure for external finance on his business needs.

 When naming the beneficiaries, consider the person you want to benefit and their financial needs and circumstances.
-You can name more than one beneficiary and set the share of the benefit that each of them would receive.
+You can name more than one beneficiary and set the share of the benefit that each of them will receive.
 Calgary’s Nora made her three children beneficiaries, but the shares were distributed disproportionately, with the largest share going to the youngest son, who has special needs.
 This demonstrates wise planning for the safeguarding of future care needs for her son.

 Whole Life Insurance supplements other retirement plans by permitting a tax-free cash flow through loans or withdrawals, which can be applied to retirement without impacting government benefits.
 For example, there is Derek, who is retired in Ottawa.
 He uses the cash value of his Whole Life Policy to withdraw money for retirement income.
-This way, he is able to maintain his living without touching other retirements.
+This way, he is able to maintain his living without touching other retirement plans.

 Estate tax issues can be managed with Whole Life Insurance as a strategy for providing the necessary funds to pay off any estate liabilities at death.
 This way, the value of the estate is preserved for the beneficiaries.
 When someone dies, the money from their Whole Life Insurance Policy goes straight to their beneficiaries.
 Often, the money can be set up so that the costs of probate are not needed.
 Example: George is a real estate investor in Halifax.
 George has a large estate and would like to make sure there are no major tax ramifications for his beneficiaries.
 He can use his Whole Life Policy to make sure his estate taxes will be covered without having to liquidate his real estate quickly.
 This planning allows his family to make more thoughtful decisions regarding the estate.